The Power of Close Friends In Your Job Search

 The researchers also found that firefighter dynamics are sustained by a love for tradition — another possible block against new technology, practices and mindsets.
 On the whole, though, mindsets that reinforce set labels “facilitate the acceptance of uncertainty,” the scholars say.

-Erik Dane is a Jones School Distinguished Associate Professor of Management (organizational behavior) at Jones Graduate School of Business at Rice University
+Erik Dane is a former professor and was the Jones School Distinguished Associate Professor of Management (organizational behavior) at Jones Graduate School of Business at Rice University